Weed Action Fund Stage 3

 We’ll work in close partnership with landholders, councils, utilities, NRE Tasmania/Biosecurity Tasmania, Landcare/Wildcare and producer groups to align priorities and share effort.
 Our cross-tenure approach targets sites where control will curb regional spread and protect high-value assets.
 All actions will follow best-practice hygiene and treatment methods, with monitoring and clear, scheduled follow-up built in.

-Targeted Emerging Weeds
+Emerging Weeds Project 6

-Targeted Emerging Weeds
+Emerging Weeds Project 6

 Bathurst & Noogoora burr